dotMorten/NmeaParser/README.md

 - Trimble Laser Range Finder
 - TruePulse Laser Range Finder

 The API is easily extensible with more NMEA message.
-Simply create a new class inheriting from "NmeaMessage" and use the NmeaMessageAttribute to tag it with the NMEA Message Token.
+Simply create a new class inheriting from "NmeaMessage" and use the NmeaMessageType Attribute to tag it with the NMEA Message Token it supports.

 Example:
 ```